Thermodynamic Recycling of Algorithmic Failure Branches: Quantum-Computer Demonstration with Quantum Error Correction

-We overcome these limits through collaboration with quantum computation.
-In our thermodynamic recycling, immediately after the reset of a failure branch in the above quantum algorithm, we couple the bath $B$ to the target system $S$ and perform the task operation.
-Let $\rho_S$ be the initial state of $S$, and let $U_{SB}$ be the coupling unitary between $S$ and $B$.
-The state transitions as
+Here the failure branch returns to its initial state, while $B_C$ transitions to a nonequilibrium (athermal) state $\rho_{B}^{\mathrm{ath}}$.
+This athermality is pronounced when the bath is cold and has a few degrees of freedom, as is typical in quantum systems \cite{Esposito2010-eb,Reeb2014-jz,Uzdin2018-pr,Timpanaro2020-lr}.
+In the conventional setting, $B_C$ simply relaxes back to equilibrium and the athermality is wasted.
+Meanwhile, the thermodynamic task on $S$ uses the separate equilibrium bath $B_S$ via a unitary $U_{SB}$, and therefore its performance is subject to the standard thermodynamic bounds for an equilibrium bath.
+The induced map on $S$, i.e., a completely positive and trace-preserving map, can implement general thermodynamic tasks such as information erasure, heat-engine operation, or battery charging \cite{Vinjanampathy2016-mw,Reeb2014-jz,Goold2015-is,Rodrigues2019-ec,Landi2024-vn,Proesmans2017-hw,Hasegawa2025-ui}.

-where $\rho'_S$ is the post-task state of $S$ and $\rho'_B$ is the bath state.
-This process defines a completely-positive trace-preserving map on $S$ and can represent a general thermodynamic task.
-The athermality of the bath can reduce thermodynamic costs below the limits for an equilibrium bath.
-In particular, deviations of $\rho_B^{\mathrm{ath}}$ from the equilibrium distribution and coherences can act as thermodynamic resources.
-The key point of our method is to couple the bath to the target system before the bath relaxes back to equilibrium.
-This framework is generic and does not depend on a specific algorithm or thermodynamic task.
+\textit{Thermodynamic recycling---}Our approach unifies the two baths, $B_S=B_C\equiv B$ as shown in Fig.~\ref{fig:scheme}(b).
+After the reset of the failure branch drives $B$ out of equilibrium, we immediately couple $B$ to the target system $S$ and perform $U_{SB}$ \textit{before} $B$ relaxes:

-One promising application of thermodynamic recycling is in the case of quantum multi-programming \cite{Das2019-gg,Dou2020-rg,Niu2023-ol,Niu2022-tt,UnknownUnknown-ok}.
-The architecture is designed to improve the throughput of quantum computers by running multiple quantum programs simultaneously on a single quantum processor.
-In such settings, for example, we consider the parallel execution of two quantum programs: one program includes branch selection, while the other program includes quantum error correction.
-Generally, the error correction protocol requires frequent resets of ancilla qubits and thus reducing heat dissipation is crucial \cite{Bilokur2024-ck,Landi2020-cj,Danageozian2022-az}.
-By applying thermodynamic recycling, we can reduce the heat dissipation in the error correction protocol by utilizing the athermal bath generated during the reset of failure branches in the other program.
+The athermality of the bath, including coherence and non-Gibbs energy distributions, can enhance the performance of thermodynamic tasks or, equivalently, reduce the thermodynamic cost beyond the conventional limits achievable with an equilibrium bath.
+Therefore, we refer to this process as thermodynamic recycling.
+This framework is generic: it does not depend on a specific algorithm or thermodynamic task.